Regan Smith (racing driver): 2017–2019: Part-time

-On February 8, 2017, Smith joined RBR Enterprises to run ten–twelve races in the Truck Series.
-In May, Smith replaced an injured Aric Almirola in the Richard Petty Motorsports' No. 43 car for the Monster Energy Open, the qualifying event for the Monster Energy NASCAR All-Star Race.
-A week later, Smith drove the No. 43 in the Coca-Cola 600.
-Darrell Wallace Jr. took over the No. 43 at Pocono onwards.
+On February 8, 2017, Smith joined RBR Enterprises in the Truck Series, running 13 races for the team.
+In May, Smith returned to Cup to drive the No. 43 car for Richard Petty Motorsports, filling in for an injured Aric Almirola.
+Smith ran the Monster Energy Open, the qualifying event for the Monster Energy NASCAR All-Star Race, the Coca-Cola 600 at Charlotte, and a race at Dover.
+Following the race at Dover, Bubba Wallace became the driver of the No. 43 car until Almirola returned from injury.